simeononsecurity/simeononsecurity.ch/content/articles/open-source-software-security/index.en.md

 ### The Power of Collaboration: Strengthening Open Source Security

 One of the core strengths of open source software is the spirit of **collaboration**.
 Developers from across the globe actively participate in open source projects, generously sharing their expertise and insights.
-This collaborative ethos ensures that not only are security flaws swiftly identified, but they are also promptly rectified.
+This collaborative ethos ensures that not only are security flaws swiftly identified, but they're also promptly rectified.
 This continuous vigilance forms a persuasive case for the superiority of open source security.

 To exemplify the effectiveness of this collaborative approach, let's turn to a well-known incident.